opencontainers/image-spec/image-index.md

 - **`mediaType`** *string*

-  This property is *reserved* for use, to [maintain compatibility][matrix].
+  This property SHOULD be used and [remain compatible][matrix] with earlier versions of this specification and with other similar external formats.
-  When used, this field contains the media type of this document, which differs from the [descriptor](descriptor.md#properties) use of `mediaType`.
+  When used, this field MUST contain the media type `application/vnd.oci.image.index.v1+json`.
+  This field usage differs from the [descriptor](descriptor.md#properties) use of `mediaType`.

 - **`manifests`** *array of objects*